kernelism/community-classification-reddit/README.md

 #  The Rhythm of Conversation: Content-Agnostic Community Classification using Meta-Graph Representations of Conversational Dynamics

-This project attempts to follow several (supervised & unsupervised) approaches towards topical classification on Reddit data that is modelled as a conversational graph.
-More on the data setup below.

-We strictly use *only* the network structure itself in our methods and have not leveraged the content for this study.
+This research investigates the potential of structure-only approaches for classifying communities in online social networks, leveraging graph abstraction techniques that intentionally exclude content or semantics.
+Instead, we explore how the rhythm and flow of conversation alone — encoded through interaction patterns — can reveal the nature of digital communities.

-**This project is part of a research paper that is still work-in-progress.**
+Note: This work is part of an ongoing research paper.

 ## Data
 The raw Reddit JSON data is structured like this.